geobreed/zettelnotes/resource/Planet Money/2008/09/p(080918) Ralph Reed Lands on Planet Money.md

 The defending party in election can be burdened with a perspective of responsibility to the crisis.
 One way is to [[Admit, Learn, Contrast]].

 Some really believe in [[Laffer Curve Theory]].
-But this crisis is a perfect storm of unintended consequences
+But this crisis is a perfect storm of [[Unintended Consequences Outcomes]].
+There's 3 big factors:
+1. Easy money from Fed, an easier to lend from post 9/11
+2. Fed policy to increase homeownership, easier to get mortgage
+3. Equity market move from internet bubble, wealth fleeing to real estate

+Of course the incentive structure on financial instrument of housing assets also plays a part.